BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 Lighting has some privacy benefits too since payments are not individually recorded on the blockchain.
 Only when the channel is opened and the final settlement transaction gets broadcasted when closing the payment channel.
 </div>

-## What are the ways to receive bitcoin?
+## What are ways to receive bitcoin?

 <div class="center" markdown="1">